Iran issues arrest warrant for Trump that Interpol rejects

 After receiving a request, Interpol meets by committee and discusses whether or not to share the information with its member states.
 Interpol has no requirement for making any of the notices public, though some do get published on its website.

-Brian Hook, the U.S. special representative for Iran, dismissed the arrest warrant announcement during a news conference in Saudi Arabia on Monday.
+It is unlikely Interpol would grant Iran’s request as its guideline for notices forbids it from “undertaking any intervention or activities of a political” nature.
+That was something noted by Brian Hook, the U.S. special representative for Iran, who dismissed the announcement during a news conference in Saudi Arabia on Monday.

 “It’s a propaganda stunt that no one takes seriously and makes the Iranians look foolish,” Hook said.